Codeception/codeception.github.com/_posts/2016-12-21-writing-better-tests--expectation-vs-implementation.markdown

 This is the mock that expects `mkdir` to be called with a specific parameters and to return an expected result.
 But is that stable to changes?
 What if at some point `mkdir` gets deprecated in favor of `mkdirPlus`, what if a method signature changes?

 Well, in this current case we can be sure that this method won't be changed.
 The reason is simple: it's Symfony, it's LTS, and its API is stable.
-However can you say that for internal classes of your application?
-That they are 100% documented and won't change its behavior in future.
+But can you say that about internal classes of your application?
+That they are 100% documented and they won't change their behavior in future.

 When we change the implementation of `Module->make()` it still fits expected specification ('it should create a folder given a valid path'), but the test fails.
 This happens because the test pretend to know too much.
 In similar manner a strict master doesn't just ask apprentice to do the job.
 He thinks he knows better how to do it and provides him with a detailed instructions.
 He doesn't care of the outcome but apprentice should understand the basics: disobedience will be prosecuted.